 In general, looking ahead, I want to say that the size of the headphones is fully justified by the equipment installed inside.

-Connection and management
+Connection and controls

 Pairing the headset for the first time is straightforward.
 Everything is usual – take it out of the case and connect it to the smartphone via the Bluetooth.
 Yes, 2 times, and in the future you will see 2 copies of Tronsmart Apollo Bold in the list, which allows you to use any headphones separately, for example, as a headset in a car.